 Generating electricity from renewable sources

-As renewable energy development continues to accelerate across Central, Eastern and Southeastern Europe, the 2024 edition of the Wolf Theiss guide – Generating electricity from renewable sources in CEE & SEE – provides essential updates for investors, developers and legal advisers.
+As renewable energy development continues to accelerate across Central, Eastern and Southeastern Europe, the 2026 edition of the Wolf Theiss guide – Generating electricity from renewable sources in CEE & SEE – provides practical updates for investors, developers, lenders and energy companies operating in the region.

-Covering developments in 13 jurisdictions, this edition addresses key legislative changes and market trends, including new Power Purchase Agreement models and the introduction of Contracts for Difference schemes.
+Covering 16 jurisdictions, this edition addresses key legislative changes and market trends, including permitting, support schemes, Power Purchase Agreements, energy storage, hydrogen, energy communities and other developments shaping the future of renewable electricity generation.

 Transaction news